Who's who: Elayne, Temoc, and the King in Red

 The only Deathless King we see in depth, the King in Red – also known as Kopil – is the CEO of Red King Consolidated, victor of the battle for Dresediel Lex, and de facto leader of the city.
 Almost immortal, Kopil exists in skeletal form with an unspeakable amount of power.
 He is also a ridiculous drama queen whose interactions with Elayne are truly iconic.

 We see Kopil in most depth in Last First Snow, particularly through the eyes of Elayne Kevarian, his old friend and war buddy.
-He also features heavily in Two Serpents Rise as Caleb’s boss, and has a scene stealing cameo in Four Roads Cross where he interacts with Tara Abernathy.
+He also features heavily in Two Serpents Rise as Caleb’s boss, and has a scene stealing cameo in Four Roads Cross where he interacts with Tara Abernathy, and flies in to save the day / battle his enemies in Wicked Problems.

 But who really is the King in Red?